sara-nl/GoodPracticesML/README.md

 We will connect to national compute cluster for executing script for rest of the day.
 Please follow below steps to connect to LISA

+For both windows and Linux users.

+0. Open the terminal

 1. `ssh sdemoxxx@lisa.surfsara.nl`